 As a leader in political data, our team at Aristotle is passionate about helping campaigns meet and succeed in their goals.
-If you’re ready to learn how to make the most of your data, remember to explore our data tool, MatchIT.
-This helpful tool increases the value of your data by harnessing the combined power of your database and ours!
+If you’re ready to learn how to make the most of your data, remember to explore our data enriching website, MatchIT.
+Our online tool will help you increase the value of your data by harnessing the combined power of your database and ours.

 6 Tips to Fight Donor Fatigue